Lobengula–Magwegwe

 Lobengula–Magwegwe is a constituency of the National Assembly of the Parliament of Zimbabwe located in the city of Bulawayo in eastern Zimbabwe.

 History

 The constituency was created in 2023 out of the Lobengula and Magwegwe constituencies.

 Elections

 In the 2023 Zimbabwean general election, Ereck Gono was elected from the Citizens Coalition for Change.
+He was replaced by Tendayi Chitura Nyathi following the 2023–2024 Zimbabwean by-elections.